 - Toilets.
 Trichomoniasis can be picked up from a toilet seat if it’s damp.
 Using an outdoor toilet may be an added risk, since it puts you in closer contact with others’ urine and feces.

 - Shared baths.
-In one study from Zambia, the parasite spread through bathwater that was used by multiple girls.
+In from Zambia, the parasite spread through bathwater that was used by multiple girls.

 - Public pools.
 The parasite can spread if the water in the pool isn’t cleaned.